 Parents send children to alternative schools for numerous reasons.
-Classroom structure, educational outlook, and essentially alternative ideas about childhood development are amongst the most common motivators for sending a child to such a school.
+Classroom structure, educational outlook, and essentially alternative ideas about childhood development are among the most common motivators for sending a child to such a school.
 Some of these schools test innovative teaching strategies and programs to help them identify how children develop most effectively.

-For example, Montessori schools, unlike most other types of private schools, believe that students learn best in large classes where they can educate themselves (i.e. self-exploration) and become mentors for each other.
+For example, Montessori schools, unlike most other types of private schools, believe that students learn best in large classes where they can educate themselves (i.e., self-exploration) and become mentors for each other.
 This principle has always distinguished Montessori education from the customary model of teaching.

 Arrowsmith Schools focus on helping students with learning disabilities, through intensive and graduated cognitive exercises.
 The program presupposes the plasticity of the human brain, a concept that has gained much wider acceptance in the broader scientific community and in the public sphere.

-Arrowsmith and Montessori (as well, to a lesser extent, Waldorf) are examples of alternative schools that have seen their curriculum influence public education and become more widely accepted.
+Arrowsmith and Montessori (as well as, to a lesser extent, Waldorf) are examples of alternative schools that have seen their curriculum influence public education and become more widely accepted.
 Both progenitors of these methods (Maria Montessori and Barbara Arrowsmith) used their personal observations to see flaws in and help mold a unique alternative to mainstream schooling.
 Alternative schools are an important breeding ground for new ideas and approaches, although not all alternatives are as successful as these two examples.

 Parents who enroll their sons or daughters in alternative private schools also have more control than they would find elsewhere.
 Conventional schools have fairly standard curricula and teaching strategies.
 Being private, alternative schools offer more control.